Methodology

 Section 5 presents the methodology of the Monte-Carlo Analysis applied to this integrated modeling framework to capture the key uncertainties in the evolution of the energy system, future global GHG emissions pathways, and associated temperature outcomes.

-Finally, we describe how we project all six Kyoto gases as part of our comprehensive emissions framework.
+In Section 6, we describe how we project all six Kyoto gases as part of our comprehensive emissions framework.
+Finally, in Section 7 we outline our methodology for developing our alternative scenarios.

 Our methodology in depth